pfdemarco/github.io/README.md

 #  ___Hello, I'm Patrick DeMarco___

-    June 2021 graduate of the Full Stack Coding bootcamp at the University of New Hampshire.
+    Graduate of the Full Stack Coding bootcamp at the University of New Hampshire.
     I am interested in coding and furthering my career as a full stack web developer.
     I would be interested in working on projects to gain further knowledge.
     Feel free to reach out to me as I refine my skills.